temitopeohassan/victory-vault/README.md

    - Click the "Connect Wallet" button in the header
    - Select your preferred wallet provider (MetaMask, WalletConnect, etc.)
    - Ensure you're connected to the Celo network
-   - Make sure you have USDC tokens in your wallet
+   - Make sure you have Celo tokens in your wallet

 2. **Browse Matches**
    - Navigate to the "Markets" tab (home page)